6 Things To Make You Stand Out As A Freelance Writer

 So you’re a freelance writer.
 But are you just a writer is the bigger question.

 I read job ads almost every day with the same interest and inquisitive mind that some people read the daily newspaper.
-And what I can tell you is a lot of freelance clients are looking for a writer plus some.
+What I can tell you is a lot of freelance clients are looking for a writer plus some.

 Yes, they want someone who can lay down the words but there are other things they aim to get accomplished.
-And they want it all to be done by the same person.
+And many want it all to be done by the same person.

 So, if you want to set yourself apart from the masses and keep your career moving forward, add more tricks to your showcase.

-If you’re wondering what those tricks should be, keep reading.
-I’ll tell you what I’ve seen businesses asking for in the ads.
+If you’re wondering what those tricks should, I’ll tell you what I’ve seen businesses asking for in ads.

 SEO Skills